ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/profiling-ml-on-arm/_index.md

 learning_objectives:
     - Profile the execution times of ML models on Arm devices.
     - Profile ML application performance on Arm devices.
+    - Describe how profiling can help optimize the performance of Machine Learning applications.

 prerequisites:
     - An Arm-powered Android smartphone, and a USB cable to connect to it.